 To use the reference clock output in Sleep mode, both the ROSSLP and ROSEL bits must be set.
-The device clock must also be configured for one of the primary modes (EC, HS or XT); otherwise, if the POSCEN bit is not also set, the oscillator on OSC1 and OSC2 will be powered down when the device enters Sleep mode.
+The device clock must also be configured for one of the Primary Oscillator modes (EC, HS or XT); otherwise, if the POSCEN bit is also not set, the oscillator on OSC1 and OSC2 will be powered down when the device enters Sleep mode.
 Clearing the ROSEL bit allows the reference output frequency to change as the system clock changes during any clock switches.

-REGISTER 7-4: REFOCON: REFERENCE OSCILLATOR CONTROL REGISTER
+REGISTER 8-4: REFOCON: REFERENCE OSCILLATOR CONTROL REGISTER